YetOpen/certbot-zimbra/README.md

 USAGE: certbot_zimbra.sh < -n | -r | -p > [-d my.host.name] [-e extra.domain.tld] [-x] [-w /var/www]
 ```

+If no `-e` is given, the script will figure out the domain(s) to request certificate for via the following commands:
+* `zmhostname`
+* `zmprov gd $domain zimbraPublicServiceHostname`

+Only one certificate will be issued including all the found hostnames.
+The primary host will always be `zmhostname`.

 ## Command options

 Either one of these action is mandatory: